Cervical screening

 Cervical screening isn’t fully funded in Aotearoa.
 Te Whatu Ora funds free cervical screening for:

-- People with a cervix 30 years and over who are unscreened — have never had a screening test.
-This includes people with a cervix aged 70 to 74 years who have never been screened.
+- People 30 years and over, with a cervix, who have never had a screening test (unscreened).
+This includes people with a cervix aged 70 to 74 years who have never been screened

-- People with a cervix 30 years and over who are under-screened — haven’t had a test in the past five years
+- People 30 years and over, with a cervix, who haven’t had a test in the past five years (under-screened)

-- Māori and Pacific people with a cervix aged 25 to 69 years
+- Māori and Pacific people aged 25 to 69 years, with a cervix

-- Anyone with a cervix aged 25 to 69 years who has their own Community Services Card
+- Anyone aged 25 to 69 years, with a cervix, who has their own Community Services Card

 -